Biking in Chatham, Cape Cod

 Cape Cod has hundreds of miles of hiking and biking trails, including a paved, regularly maintained and clearly marked bike path.
 The Cape Cod Bike Trail starts in the neighboring village of Dennis and wanders 20 miles through charming towns and knotted pines before reaching Chatham.
 Whichever course you choose, a Cape Cod cycle tour is full of variety: Your surroundings change as you roll along, and often the scenery at the end of your tour looks quite different.

 Didn't bring your bike with you?
 No problem.
-Two rental shops welcome you just steps from down town.
+Two bicycle rental shops welcome you just steps from downtown Chatham as well as one just over the line on Queen Anne Road, East Harwich .

 Once you've cycled through town, visit Monomoy Island in Chatham's southern end.
 The long stretch of sand that unites Chatham and Monomoy ("The Causeway" as locals call it) offers beautiful views of the Atlantic on one side and the Ryder's Cove marina on the other.